coleifer/peewee/docs/peewee/playhouse.rst

 The ``playhouse.flask_utils`` module contains several helpers for integrating peewee with the `Flask <http://flask.pocoo.org/>`_ web framework.

-Database wrapper
+Database Wrapper
 ^^^^^^^^^^^^^^^^

-The :py:class:`FlaskDB` class provides a convenient way to configure a peewee :py:class:`Database` instance using Flask app configuration.
-The :py:class:`FlaskDB` wrapper will also automatically set up request setup and teardown handlers to ensure your connections are managed correctly.
+The :py:class:`FlaskDB` class is a wrapper for configuring and referencing a Peewee database from within a Flask application.
+Don't let it's name fool you: it is **not the same thing as a peewee database**. ``FlaskDB`` is designed to remove the following boilerplate from your flask app:

+* Dynamically create a Peewee database instance based on app config data.
+* Create a base class from which all your application's models will descend.
+* Register hooks at the start and end of a request to handle opening and closing a database connection.

 Basic usage: